Special effects of Terminator 2: Judgment Day: Initial design and development

-Muren said that the reflective nature was also a simpler solution than trying to give a CGI creation realistic skin, but the difficulty lay in making it move while looking that way.
-He made contact with Muren at ILM to see if it was realistic to take the water character and make it metallic, avoiding the translucency issues while making it move and morph.
-Muren had some ideas for how to realize it based on the CGI figures he had seen in TV commercials and in university research.

-Muren described the T-1000's initial design as "terrible," because Cameron wanted it to have a flawless surface and Muren believed it would make it look unrealistic.
-Muren's solution was to make the surface not entirely reflective and scatter light in almost imperceptible ways that made it slightly "dirty" and made it more fitting in the live-action footage.
-One of the key things was getting the right look for the shiny metal material.
-Developed a sophisticated shading program called the "poly-alloy shader" giving a shiny reflective slightly cold and silvery visual.
-The poly alloy shader is also utilized to give it its chrome-like appearance.
+Muren described the T-1000's initial design as "terrible"—Cameron wanted it to have a flawless surface, but Muren believed this would make it look unrealistic.
+Muren's solution was to make the surface not entirely reflective and scatter light in almost imperceptible ways to make it slightly "dirty" and better fit the live-action footage.
+To create the right look for the shiny metal material, a sophisticated shading program called the "poly-alloy shader" was developed, which produced a reflective, slightly cold, silvery visual and gave the material is chrome-like appearance.

-Patrick stripped down to a bathing suit and a camera was at the side of him, two-inch squares all over him gritted behind him, Steve Williams, the animator, studied that and analyzed his gait which made them realize how difficult it would be to make a fully CGI person due to the idiosyncrasies of movement.
-Based on their weight and inertia.
-Steve followed it perfectly.
-Shot him walking and running and the grid helped determine how his muscles interacted.
-The dual camera technique is the brainchild of Mark Dippe.
-The cameras synchronized to show each angle of Patrick and the resulting footage was studied for a month and was the basis for the whole character including the CGI models and walking cycles.
-Scanned at the Cyberware Laboratory in Monterey, it wasn't perfect and couldn't be used directly but it served as a guide for modeling the chrome figure and gave a basic shape to start with rather than trying to replicate it from scratch.
-Kassar said Patrick's performance was essential to making the T-1000 real with or without the effects.
+Animator Steve Williams studied Patrick's gait, and realized how difficult it would be to make a fully CGI person due to the nuances of movement based on weight and inertia.
+To precisely analyze his gait, Williams filmed him walking and running, using a flexible grid on the actor's body to determine how his muscles interacted.
+Using a dual camera technique created by Mark Dippe, cameras synchronized to show each angle of Patrick; the resulting footage was studied for a month and formed the basis for the character's CGI models and walking cycles.
+Scanned at the Cyberware Laboratory in Monterey, the footage couldn't be used directly, but served as a basic starting shape and guide for modeling the chrome figure, rather than replicating it from scratch.
+Kassar said Patrick's performance was essential to making the T-1000 real, with or without the effects.